instead-hub/instead/doc/stead3_en.md

 handlers, which will be discussed further, for which the described behaviour is exactly the same.

-Actually, besides 'game.act' and 'act' -- the object attribute existshandler 'onact' of the game object, which can interrupt execution handler 'act'.
+Actually, besides 'game.act' and 'act' -- the object attribute exists handler 'onact' of the game object, which can interrupt execution handler 'act'.

 Before calling the handler 'act' of an object is called onact have game.
 If